Ducati Corse: Marketing and communication

 The marketing and communication department's goal is to increase and manage the Ducati brand image in racing.

 It is also responsible for Ducati Corse official merchandising line.

-Grand Prix motorcycle racing (MotoGP)
+History

+Ducati's history with motorsport began with speed records on Cucciolo motorized bicycle factory racers in 1951, followed in 1954 with bringing in Fabio Taglioni to found a road-racing program with the 100 Gran Sport.